andergtk/localhost-looking-good/README.md

 Remove the `README.md` and `LICENSE` files if you want, to let the cleanest folder.

-Or you can [download](https://github.com/andergtk/localhost-looking-good/archive/master.zip) the repository and copy the `.htaccess` file and `.localhost` directory into your localhost root folder.
+Or [download](https://github.com/andergtk/localhost-looking-good/archive/master.zip) the repository and copy the `.htaccess` file and `.localhost/` directory into your localhost root folder.

 If needed, change the value of the constants in the file `.localhost/index.php` to the correct paths.